 To host a fun scavenger hunt, you need a little background.
 Usually, the group is divided into equal teams, and then each team is handed a list of items that they must find and either bring back or document.
 The group that finds the most, wins the prize.
 Be sure you offer fun prizes for your scavenger hunt, and it's always nice to have a consolation prize for the other teams.

 Tweens are very good at scavenger hunts, so don't be afraid to provide them with a lengthy list of items they need to find.
 Just be sure the items on the list can be found, without sacrificing safety.
 Tweens are great problem solvers, so be sure your list isn't too easy for them, give them a few "reach" items to find so that they work together and think outside the box.

-- An Alphabet Search: Guests search for items from A-Z, such as apples, beach balls, coffee cups, etc. until they've worked their way through the alphabet.
+- An alphabet search: Guests search for items from A through Z, such as apples, beach balls, coffee cups, etc. until they've worked their way through the alphabet.

 - A glow in the dark scavenger hunt: This is a great activity for a sleepover party, just hide glow in the dark toys, jewelry and other items around the backyard, until your teams have found everything on their lists.
 If it's a clear night, add a constellation or two to your list, so that the tweens have to search the skies for their items as well as their surroundings.

 - A senses search: Make guests touch, see, feel, hear and smell the items on their list.
 For example, on your hunt list, you could require that the scavengers "Smell a Flower" or "Hear a Dog Bark" or "Feel Something Squishy" in order to finish their list.
 Be creative, and have fun with it.